Also known as clone, it is the symptom of a disease in which a muscle or group suddenly begins to shake.

 - Chemical or drug poisoning.

-- A long period of time without oxygen ( hypoxia ).
+- An extended period without oxygen ( hypoxia ).

 - Nervous system disorders.